digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/upgrading.rst

         init.domain-parameters.protocol-version = 7
     }

-Please ensure all your environments use the same protocol version: you should not use one protocol version in your test environment and another one in production.
+Please ensure all environments use the same protocol version: you should not use one protocol version in a test environment and another one in production.

 If a protocol version is not provided, then an error message like this will be generated: